Directly to the content

 Differences between vitamin K1 and vitamin K2

 While both forms of vitamin K share similar basic structures, they have different functions and distribution patterns in the body.
-Vitamin K1 is mainly stored and used in the liver, while vitamin K2 is distributed in various tissues such as bones and blood vessels .
-In addition, vitamin K2 is broken down more slowly and therefore has a longer half-life in the body than vitamin K1.
+Vitamin K1 is primarily stored in the liver and used, while vitamin K2 is distributed in various tissues such as bones and blood vessels .
+Additionally, vitamin K2 is broken down more slowly and therefore has a longer half-life in the body than vitamin K1.

-This distinction underlines the particular importance of the different forms of vitamin K and explains why a balanced diet containing both vitamin K1 and vitamin K2 is important for general health.
+This distinction underscores the particular importance of the different forms of vitamin K and explains why a balanced diet that includes both vitamin K1 and vitamin K2 is important for overall health.

 Vitamin K2 is a group of compounds known as menaquinones.
-These differ in the length of their side chains and are labeled "MK" (short for menaquinone) followed by a number indicating the number of isoprenoid units.
-The two most commonly studied forms of vitamin K2 are MK-4 and MK-7.
+These differ in the length of their side chains and are designated with "MK" (short for menaquinone) followed by a number indicating the number of isoprenoid units.
+The two most studied forms of Vitamin K2 are MK-4 and MK-7.

-The two main subtypes of vitamin K2, MK-4 and MK-7, are presented here.
+Here, the two main subforms of Vitamin K2, MK-4 and MK-7, are presented.
 It explains how they differ and what they have in common.

-• Origin and sources: MK-4 is mainly found in animal foods such as meat, eggs and dairy products.
-It can also be synthesized in the body from vitamin K1.
+• Origin and Sources: MK-4 is primarily found in animal products such as meat, eggs, and dairy products.
+It can also be synthesized in the body from Vitamin K1.

 • Half-life: MK-4 has a relatively short half-life in the body, about one to two hours.

-• Function: MK-4 is particularly important in the activation of proteins that contribute to the regulation of calcium in the body.
-It plays a key role in bone formation and helps to bind calcium in the bones, thus promoting bone density.
-In addition, MK-4 is also found in high concentrations in the brain, suggesting that it may have specific functions there.
+• Function: MK-4 is particularly important for the activation of proteins that contribute to the regulation of calcium in the body.
+It plays a key role in bone formation and helps bind calcium in the bones, thereby promoting bone density.
+Additionally, MK-4 is also found in high concentrations in the brain, suggesting that it may have specific functions there.

-• Half-life: MK-7 has a significantly longer half-life in the body than MK-4, which means that it remains in the bloodstream for longer.
+• Half-life: MK-7 has a significantly longer half-life in the body than MK-4, which means it remains in the bloodstream longer.
 The half-life can be up to 72 hours.

 • Function: Due to its longer half-life, MK-7 is more efficient at continuously activating proteins that are important for bone and cardiovascular health.
-It not only supports the binding of calcium in the bones, but also helps to prevent calcification in arteries.
+It not only supports the binding of calcium in the bones but also helps to prevent calcification in the arteries.

-• Structural properties: Both forms belong to the menaquinone group and share the same naphthoquinone core, but differ in the length of their side chains.
+• Structural properties: Both forms belong to the group of menaquinones and share the same naphthoquinone core, but differ in the length of their side chains.

-• Biological role: Both MK-4 and MK-7 activate important proteins involved in blood clotting and calcium metabolism.
+• Biological role: Both MK-4 and MK-7 activate important proteins involved in blood coagulation and calcium metabolism.

 • Health significance: Both forms contribute to bone health and possibly cardiovascular health by effectively utilizing calcium and preventing deposits in blood vessels.